AMDResearch/Riallto/scripts/linux/README.md

    ./setup_riallto_linux.sh <your license file>
    ```

    This command will check the kernel version and if the `xdna-driver` has been installed.
-If the kernel is not 6.10 or the NPU device drivers are missing, it will build them within a docker and install them on the host machine.
+If the Linux kernel is not `6.10` or the NPU device drivers are missing, it will build them within a docker and install them on the host machine.
 This takes about 10 minutes to run and after completing successfully the user will be asked to restart.

 7. __Reboot the machine.__

-   To finish upgrading the kernel to `6.10`.
+   This will finish upgrading the Linux kernel to `6.10`.

 8. __Install Riallto by creating its Docker container.__